Dean151/Dean-Blog/_posts/2017-07-12-aes-encryption-good-practice-with-swift.markdown

 You may have not noticed yet, but I used an access parameter to the keychain setter in point 2.

-`kSecAttrAccessibleWhenUnlockedThisDeviceOnly` is a bare minimum, that I use in my below example.\\
+`accessibleWhenUnlockedThisDeviceOnly` ([ref][when-unlocked]) is a bare minimum, that I use in my below example.\\
-Use `kSecAttrAccessibleWhenPasscodeSetThisDeviceOnly` when available.
+Use `accessibleWhenPasscodeSetThisDeviceOnly` ([ref][when-password-set]) when available.

 That is needed to provide a correct level of security for your stored key.
 It make sure the device is unlocked, prevent backups and keychain sharing between devices, and it can also make sure the device is secured by an unlock code.

 ### 4. Use an Initialization Vector

+TODO...

 ### 5. Do not use ECB block mode

+TODO...

+![Illustration of ECB lack of security with a picture encryption][ecb-picture]

+TODO...

 ### 6. Use PKCS7 padding

+TODO...

 ### Conclusion

+Although it's very easy to use encryption today as a developer, it's also very easy to make a lot of mistakes when using AES, making the whole process unsecure and, sometime, useless.

+The main reason is that when dealing with encryption, it's important to know what you do, what you're dealing with, and also the classic errors to avoid.

+I hope that your app will become a little bit more secure with what you just read!

 [crypto-swift-github]: https://github.com/krzyzanowskim/CryptoSwift
 [keychain-doc]: https://developer.apple.com/documentation/security/keychain_services